Andrewthe13th/CPSC_335_SortingRace/README.txt

 TestRuns.txt

 ##Setup and Installation
+linux with g++:
-Use the makefile provided with the other files
+  Use the Makefile provided with the other files

 ##Sample invocation
 ./sort_race <numbers separated by spaces>